NSW Contemporary Music Strategy

 Recent submissions and evidence to the Parliamentary Inquiry into the Music and Arts Economy in New South Wales, and other research and input by the music sector, is assisting to establish an understanding of the challenges and opportunities for contemporary music in NSW, and ideas for its growth.

 To build on this work, Create NSW is commencing a range of engagement activities aimed at involving music communities and supporting networks in metropolitan Sydney, Western Sydney and regional NSW.
-This includes the establishment of an Advisory Group, a series of workshops in locations around NSW, focus group meetings with communities of interest, and a public survey.
+This includes the establishment of an Advisory Group, a series of workshops in locations around NSW, focus group meetings with communities of interest, and a musician survey.

 Emerging from the engagement will be the goals, strategies, actions and priorities that will provide a framework and focus for the expansion and growth of contemporary music in NSW.